“If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.”

 Conclusion

 At the same time that more college students question whether teaching is a good personal and financial career choice, North Carolina is experiencing record numbers of teachers leaving the profession.
 Having dedicated, experienced, career teachers is critical for our students’ success.
 Treating teachers like professionals, which includes providing professional-level salaries, is essential to developing a high-quality teaching force.
-If North Carolina is to maintain the strong public education system all our students deserve.
+If North Carolina is to maintain the strong public education system all our students deserve, we must support our teachers and give them the resources we need to succeed.

 References and Resources